How to Build the Virtual Cell with Artificial Intelligence: Priorities and Opportunities: Outlook and reasons for optimism

 \looseness -1 By bridging the worlds of computer systems, modern generative AI and AI agents as well as biology, the AIVC could ultimately enable scientists to understand cells as information processing systems and build virtual depictions of life.
 As the AI Virtual Cell expands understanding of cellular and molecular systems, it will also increasingly allow us to program them and design novel synthetic ones.
 AI models have already been used to design new CRISPR enzymes \citep{ruffolo_2024}, functional proteins \citep{madani2023large}, and even entire prokaryotic genomes \citep{nguyen_2024}.
 The rapid progress in the precision of cell and genome engineering tools will accelerate this shift and different instantiations of the AIVC will compete in their ability to engineer new, functional biology capabilities as much as in their ability to represent and simulate biology \citep{khalil_2010}.

 Finally, we staunchly advocate the role for open science approaches, where the scientific community readily shares data, models, and benchmarks, where findings and insights are contextualized, and where a climate of perpetual improvement is fostered.
 We welcome and encourage all stakeholders across sectors and domains to engage in this endeavor.
 With a massive scientific undertaking and shared goals, open sharing of insights and the power of safe, ethical and reliable AI, we believe we are stepping into a new era of scientific exploration and understanding.
-The confluence of AI and biology, as encapsulated by AI Virtual Cells, signals a beacon of optimism to unravel the mysteries of the cell in this century.
+The confluence of AI and biology, as encapsulated by AI Virtual Cells, signals signals a paradigm shift in biology and shines as a beacon of optimism for unraveling multiple mysteries of the cell.

 { }